IBM/functions-cos-sql-query/README.md

     ibmcloud fn deploy
     ```

 1. Congratulations!
-If you went directly to your cloud object storage bucket and added a file, you should see your trigger fire and some processed actions showing up in your `mybucket-processed` bucket.
+If you went directly to your cloud object storage bucket and added a file, you should see your trigger fire and some processed actions showing up in your `-processed` bucket.
 Another trigger will then fire, causing the SQL Query to run and aggregate the results.
 Let's try it out!

 ### Try out your new actions
 1. Go to your Cloud Object Storage instance in the UI for IBM Cloud.
 You can find it in the [resources list](https://cloud.ibm.com/resources).